-On the wedding day itself the maid of honour will play an invaluable role in supporting the bride.
-The maid of honour often spends the night before the wedding with the bride and helps her to get ready for the ceremony.
-She may be asked to co-ordinate with the hair and make up artists as well as the bridesmaids, the father of the bride, and the wedding car chauffeur, to be sure everything runs smoothly.
+The Maid of Honour often spends the night before the wedding with the bride and assists her in preparing for the ceremony.
+She may need to liaise with the hair and make-up artists as well as the bridesmaids, the father of the bride, and the wedding car chauffeur, to ensure everything goes according to plan.

-The maid of honour will either precede or follow the bride down the aisle and will stand at the altar during the ceremony, possibly holding the bridal bouquet during the vows.
-She is responsible for the groom's ring which she may take from the page boy.
-Once the ceremony is over she will sign the wedding register as a witness to the marriage.
+The Maid of Honour will accompany the bride down the aisle and she is responsible for the groom’s ring which she may take from the page boy.
+She will stand at the altar during the ceremony, usually holding the bridal flowers.
+She will often sign the wedding register as a witness to the marriage.

-Finally the maid of honour should help the bride change out of her gown and may be responsible for transporting and storing the gown until the bride returns from honeymoon.
+Finally, the Maid of Honour should help the bride change out of her wedding dress and may be asked to look after and store the gown until the bride comes back from her honeymoon.